HirparaAmit/A-star-Search-Algorithm/README.md

 # A-star-Search-Algorithm

-In this python file I write code of A* search technique.
+In this python file I wrote code of A* search technique.

 As an input I used below graph.